BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 - React Router - Library for handling navigation and routing within the project.
 - Local Storage - Web Storage API used for user's favorite car selections.
 - JSON - Data format used for storing and parsing car data.
 - React hooks: React feature used for state management and side effect in functional components.

+- ## Credits

+This project includes CSS styling from the article [Creating Beautiful HTML Tables with CSS](https://dev.to/dcodeyt/creating-beautiful-html-tables-with-css-428l) by [dcode](https://dev.to/dcodeyt).
+The CSS has been adapted to fit the needs of this project.
+Many thanks to dcode for providing such a valuable resource!